svw5523/Portfolio-Strategy-with-Neural-Network/README.md

 ### Conclusion
 The result is quite clear that the optimal portfolio selected by Neural Network model strictly outperforms that from the linear regression model or Random Forest Tree model.
 Backtested the optimized portfolio in out-of-sample period from 01/01/2020 to 10/29/2021 and the portfolio return out-of-sample is around 58.28% from the self-defined initial capital $1,000,000.

-Our team hope this project will give a simple idea and insight for the applciation of ML techniques in portfolio construction and as the baseline, our team may take a further step into introducing unsupervised learning technique, such as PCA approach in features selection and variance reduction.
+Our team hopes this project will give a simple idea and insight for the application of ML techniques in portfolio construction and as the baseline, our team may take a further step into introducing unsupervised learning technique, such as PCA approach in features selection and variance reduction.

 - Here, the Python code accounts for porfolio optimization with neural network model part.